 Outstanding Concerns and Recommendations Regarding Development of Tribal Registries:

-• The Director of OVW should comply with the statute, release the solicitation, and award a contract for the creation of the national tribal registries.

-• The Director should provide an update on the status of this statute at the next annual consultation.
+- The Director of OVW should comply with the statute and award contracts for the creation of national tribal registries. - The Director should provide an update on the status of this statute at the next annual consultation.